Hermosame/Biz-Analysis-on-Merged-Companies/README.md

 # Biz-Analysis-on-Merged-Companies
-This is a descriptive analysis on the joint ownership of two companies
+This is a descriptive analysis on the joint ownership of two companies requiring interpretation of historical data and presentation of visual solutions that provide value to end users and decision makers.